 * read about the changing history of individual dealerships as they move location,change ownership, or change trading specialisms.

 To SEE how the landscape of the antique trade changed over time please use the SLIDER BAR (1900-2000) at the bottom of the MAP PAGE - as you move the SLIDER the map will change to illustrate the changing concentrations of dealers in various locations in Britain.
+You can get a more detailed picture of a particular area by clicking the map and the picture of the trade will move in to illustrate street level locations.

 To FIND an individual dealership, click on the + - TOOL on the right-hand side of the MAP and move in and click on the little BLUE DOT that illustrates the specific location of a dealer; clicking on the little BLUE DOT will turn it into a little RED DOT and reveal (in a panel to the left-hand side of the screen) if we have any further information on the dealer.